About Art Production Fund

 Board of Directors

-Vanessa Arelle, Hugh Bush, Lea Carpenter Brokaw, Jessica Craig-Martin, Mark Fletcher, Yvonne Force Villareal, Jane Holzer, Steven Klein, Doreen Remen and Amy Sacco.
+Vanessa Arelle, Hugh Bush, Lea Carpenter Brokaw, Jessica Craig-Martin, Mark Fletcher, Yvonne Force Villareal, Jane Holzer, Steven Klein, Doreen Remen, Amy Sacco and Stuart Sundlun.

 APF primarily acts as a producer, offering guidance to the artist and bringing together the individuals, institutions, and resources needed to realize and promote projects.
 It also works to educate the public about contemporary art and share its expertise with individual artists and other emerging art producing organization.
 APF selects its project with the aim of reaching wide audiences and reducing the physical as well as the psychic distance of cultural, class, linguistic, racial and income barriers that may hinder participation in contemporary art.
 Projects take place where people live and work and an extensive website brings the projects to a worldwide audience.